 Touching sense: It is known that touch receptors are also formed in this period.

 Brain: The developing limbs in a baby’s brain will be formed during the first trimester.

-Besides this, the fetus will mould into a baby with a growing sense of taste, eyesight, hair and nails.
+Besides this, the fetus will mold into a baby with a growing sense of taste, eyesight, hair, and nails.